 This is my own recipe to add a Japanese flavour to scrambled eggs.
 I don’t know how they make scrambled eggs in Japan, so this is in no way authentic, but it tastes like something you’d expect to find in a Japanese restaurant in Europe.

 Teriyaki scrambled eggs are a great accompaniment to a Japanese meal, such as dumplings.
 They are flavourful and sweet tasting.
+As you can see in the picture, I have added this teriyaki scrambled eggs to top my donburi.

 You could do this as an omelette and optionally with shallots, green onions and other omelette fillings of your choosing.